Overlord (novel series): Plot

-In 2126, a Full-Dive massively multiplayer online role-playing game or DMMORPG called YGGDRASIL was released, standing out among all other DMMORPGs due to its unusually high ability for the player to interact with the game.
+In 2126, a Full-Dive massively multiplayer online role-playing game or DMMORPG (VRMMORPG) called YGGDRASIL was released, standing out among all other DMMORPGs due to its unusually high ability for the player to interact with the game.
 After an intense twelve-year run, the game servers are about to be shut down.
 Within the game exists a guild, Ainz Ooal Gown, once consisting of 41 members and credited as one of the strongest guilds in the game.
 Now only four of the members remain, the other 37 having quit the game, and only one, a skeletal Lich "Overlord" character named Momonga, continues to play as the guild leader, maintaining their headquarters in The Great Tomb of Nazarick.
 In the minutes before the shutdown he invites the remaining guild members, but of those only one appears and only for a short while before leaving.
 While saddened by this, he accepts the reality that his friends have their other lives to take care of and decides to stay logged in until the servers shut down.

 When the shut-down time arrives, Momonga discovers that the game has not vanished; instead, it appears as if Nazarick has been transported to another world altogether and its various NPCs have become actual living beings.
 Momonga has been trapped in the form of his game avatar, leaving him unable to use the normal player functions such as General Message, or even log out.
 With no other option, Momonga sets out to learn if any players like himself are in this new world.
 Taking on the name of the guild, Ainz Ooal Gown, as a message to any other remaining players, Momonga begins exploring the world in an attempt to figure out what has happened while searching for anyone or anything that could help him solve this mystery, while ensuring the safety of Nazarick.
 Ainz Ooal Gown seems to have modifications made to his behavior by in-game mechanics, because he demonstrates no moral qualms with killing and other actions that are taboo in the real world.

 Media

 Light novels

-The light novel series written by Maruyama, with illustrations by so-bin, began its serialization online in 2010 via the novel publishing website Arcadia.
+The light novel series written by Maruyama, with illustrations by So-bin, began its serialization online in 2010 via the novel publishing website Arcadia.
 It was also uploaded to the novel publishing website Shōsetsuka ni Narō in 2012, prior to Enterbrain's acquisition.
 The first volume was released on July 30, 2012.
 As of July 29, 2022, sixteen volumes have been released.
 In the afterword in the second part of the sixteenth volume, it was announced that the series is set to end with its eighteenth volume.

 Yen Press announced its license to the series in October 2015 for North America and began publishing the novels in English, with the first volume releasing on May 24, 2016.